What is an approved Family Day Home?

 Family Day Homes are available to infants, toddlers and pre-school children whose parents are working, attending school or job searching.

-How many children is a Provider allowed to care for at once?
+How many children is an Educator allowed to care for at once?

 What would my child do in a Family Day Home?